rishanVJrathne/demo-repo/README.md

 #Demonstration how to use Github and git

-git can always save use
+git will save us helping us to manage our code well